gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 ```

 Often it is clearer to use the pipe operator to chain a sequence of functions together in the natural order we would process them.
-A variation of this is used commonly in elm-vega when creating visualization specifications (see _functional composition_ below for more details).
+A variation of this is used commonly in elm-vegalite when creating visualization specifications (see _functional composition_ below for more details).

 ### Scoping expressions with 'let'